acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 - `app.UseSwagger();` configures the HTTP request pipeline to serve the OpenAPI document.
 - `app.UseSwaggerUI();` configures the HTTP request pipeline to serve the Swagger UI endpoints.

-The `csproj` file contains a reference to the `Swachbuckle.AspNetCore` NuGet package :
+The `csproj` file holds a reference to the `Swachbuckle.AspNetCore` NuGet package :
 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">